Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 _**Note**: If you want to see the widget within the different appearance state, you can perform some extra steps:_

-1. Create the `ButtonsChapterControlName`, that is an `Enum` class and holds widget's properties' names, you want to control.
+1. Create the `ButtonsChapterControlName`, which is an `Enum` class and holds widget's properties' names, you want to control.

 For this purpose, create a new file `buttons_chapter_control_name.dart` in the `controls` folder (if it does not exist, create it under the `buttons` one).
 As we want to change the widget's *label*, we should add the `static const label` value to the class: